EleutherAI/aria/README.md

 # Aria

-This repository contains training, inference, and evaluation code for the paper *Scaling Self-Supervised Representation Learning for Symbolic Piano Performance*, as well as implementations of our real-time piano continuation demo. *Aria* is a pretrained autoregressive generative model for symbolic music, based on the LLaMA 3.2 (1B) architecture, which was trained on ~60k hours of MIDI transcriptions of expressive solo-piano recordings.
+This repository contains training, inference, and evaluation code for the paper *Scaling Self-Supervised Representation Learning for Symbolic Piano Performance (ISMIR 2025)*, as well as implementations of our real-time piano continuation demo. *Aria* is a pretrained autoregressive generative model for symbolic music, based on the LLaMA 3.2 (1B) architecture, which was trained on ~60k hours of MIDI transcriptions of expressive solo-piano recordings.
 Alongside the base model, we are releasing a checkpoint finetuned to improve generative quality, as well as a checkpoint finetuned to produce general-purpose piano MIDI embeddings using a SimCSE-style contrastive training objective.

 📖 Read our [release blog post](https://example.com/) and [paper](https://example.com/)
 🤗 Access our models via the [HuggingFace page](https://huggingface.co/loubb/aria-medium-base)